The Winters Museum

 Mural Wall 2020

 Following the safety protocols of the CDC due to the COVID-19 pandemic, Winters Participation Gallery, and eighteen students are painting the east wall of the John Rogers building which currently houses the Winters History Museum.
-Kate Humphrey will work with students on the design and Jaime Montiel and Cel Galabasa will coordinate the students during the implementation phase.
 The mural will be completed in early August.

 A Salute to Winters Veterans